trek/website/source/guides/contributing/updating-the-getting-started-guide.md

 JSBins with sample code and note their URLs.

 There is a branch of the `quickstart-code-sample` repo that has a grunt-based build process to automate this as much as possible.
-Unforunately JSBin willnot accept exernal `POST` requests, so this process is more manual than desired.
+Unfortunately JSBin will not accept external `POST` requests, so this process is more manual than desired.

 Once on this branch: